WordPress/gutenberg/packages/components/src/CONTRIBUTING.md

 To ensure quality, each component should be tested.
 The testing process should be done during the development of the component and before the component is published.

 - **Accessibility**: Has the design and implementation accounted for accessibility?
-Please use the [WordPress accessibility guidelines](https://make.wordpress.org/accessibility/handbook/best-practices/).
+Please use the [WordPress accessibility guidelines](https://make.wordpress.org/accessibility/handbook/best-practices/) and use the "Needs Accessibility Feedback" tag to get a review from the accessibility team.
+It's best to request a review early (at the documentation stage) in order to ensure the component is designed inclusively from the outset.
 - **Visual quality**: Does the component apply visual style — color, typography, icons, space, borders, and more — using appropriate variables, and does it follow [visual guidelines](https://make.wordpress.org/design/handbook/design-guide/)?
 - **Responsiveness**: Does it incorporate responsive display patterns and behaviors as needed?
 Is the component designed from a mobile-first perspective?
 Do all touch interactions work as expected?
 - **Sufficient states & variations**: Does it cover all the necessary variations (primary, secondary, dense, etc.) and states (default, hover, active, disabled, loading, etc.), given the intended scope?